 - Anyone that has been identified, contacted, and has a connection to the child.

-The network’s communication is an essential element in helping the child achieve permanency.
+The network’s communication is an essential element in helping the child achieve permanency.2

-If concerns arise during the diligent search process regarding people that are identified, located, and are going to be contacted, the CFRM specialist and SSW should seek guidance from CFRM FSOS and FSOS to create an acceptable plan to proceed in attaining permanency for the child.
+If concerns arise during the diligent search process regarding the individuals that are identified, located, and are going to be contacted, the CFRM specialist and SSW should seek guidance from CFRM FSOS and FSOS to create an acceptable plan to proceed in attaining permanency for the child.